 General Questions About the Program

 The total amount awarded will be subject to budgetary constraints.
 The program offers spouses and partners a chance to apply for a minimum individual PDF of $1,000 and a maximum of $2,500 offered on a reimbursable basis for enrichment activities.
 Applicants compete for a limited number of fellowships and applications are reviewed by a selection committee.
 Selected applicants will self-fund a minimum of 25% of the allowed reimbursable cost of the activity upon which the PDF is based, while the PDF will cover the additional allowed reimbursable cost up to the maximum amount of $2,500.
 Proposals may include a wide range of activities, including, but not limited to, classroom and distance learning courses, professional development activities, obtaining or renewing professional certifications or licenses and participation in professional conferences.
-Announcement of the annual PDF program period is usually released in March in a cable, the FLO Weekly newsletter, post newsletters, and on the FLO website.
-Applications are accepted through 11:59pm on a specific date, usually in May, although dates and program details may vary from year to year.
+Announcement of the annual PDF program period is released in a Springtime cable, the FLO Weekly newsletter, post newsletters, and on the FLO website.
+Applications are accepted through 11:59pm on a specific date, although dates and program details may vary from year to year.
 The PDF program period is from August 1 to July 31 of the following year.

 The PDF program period covers activities that commence no earlier than August 1 and conclude no later than July 31 of the following year.
 Activities started prior to and conducted after the approved timeline will NOT be reimbursed.
 There are no exceptions.